aankitkumargupta/NLP-Model-for-Enhanced-Defence-Against-Spam-and-Deceptive-Campaigns/README.md

 - `best_<model_name>.pkl`: Saved models after training.

 ### Running the Flask Application
-1. Once the models are trained and saved, start the Flask application by running `app.py`.
+1. Once the models are trained and saved, Flask application can be started by running `app.py`.
-2. Access the web interface through `http://127.0.0.1:5000` in your web browser.
+2. Access the web interface through `http://127.0.0.1:5000` in web browser.

 ## Usage
 In the web application: